Jean-Baptiste Olivier: Army of Sambre and Meuse

-On 24 January 1797, Hoche was appointed commander of the Army of Sambre and Meuse which numbered 78,000 men present for duty.
+On 24 January 1797, Hoche was appointed commander of the Army of Sambre and Meuse, which numbered 78,000 men present for duty.
 Hoche reorganized the army into three corps, each with two infantry divisions and one cavalry division, plus the Hunsrück Corps of two divisions.
-Grenier commanded the center corps which included Grenier's own division, Olivier's division, and Michel Ney's Hussar division, a total of 16,596 soldiers.
+Grenier commanded the centre corps, which included Grenier's own division, Olivier's division, and Michel Ney's Hussar division, a total of 16,596 soldiers.
 Immediately opposite Hoche's army was Franz von Werneck with 28,841 men including 8,052 soldiers under Paul Kray at Neuwied.
 A 5,539-strong reserve under Joseph Anton von Simbschen was also available.

 Hoche ordered his left corps under Championnet to move south from Düsseldorf to distract Werneck, then attacked Kray's outnumbered force with 50,000 men.
 During the Battle of Neuwied on 18 April, the first assaults of Grenier's corps failed against Kray's line of strong redoubts.
 Then Ney's cavalry found a gap between two redoubts and attacked from the rear.
-By noon the French captured all the redoubts and later in the day routed 6,000 Austrian reserves.
+By noon, the French captured all the redoubts and later in the day routed 6,000 Austrian reserves.
 Olivier's troops seized the redoubts and the village of Bendorf.
 Hoche next detached Grenier's division to assist Lefebvre's right corps, while taking Olivier's division and Ney's cavalry northeast toward Altenkirchen.
 Hoche hoped to trap Werneck, but the Austrians managed to slip away.
 Next, Hoche tried to catch Werneck between Championnet and Olivier's division, but the Austrian also evaded this snare, escaping through Wetzlar.
 On 23 April 1797, word reached the armies that the Treaty of Leoben had been signed on 18 April.
 This ended the fighting.

 By the secret clauses of the Treaty of Campo Formio, the Holy Roman Empire agreed to cede the Electorate of Mainz to France.
 Accordingly, the newly created French Army of Mainz under Hatry invested Mainz on 20 December 1797 and demanded that the Elector of Mainz surrender the city.
 Hatry's army included the infantry divisions of Olivier, Lefebvre, Championnet, Grenier, and Jean Hardy, and Ney's Hussar division.
 The French occupied the city on 30 December 1797 and did not relinquish it until 1814.
 Subsequently, Olivier served with the Army of England and the Army of Italy before being transferred to the Army of Naples in early 1799.
 He was promoted general of division on 22 May 1799.